+Other notes

-2 Under the Acts Amendment (Public Service) Act 1987 s.
+1 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to the Permanent Head is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the chief executive officer.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

-3 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Department of the Arts is read and construed as a reference to the Department of Culture and the Arts.
+2 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Department of the Arts is read and construed as a reference to the Department of Culture and the Arts.